-When you head off on vacation it’s an opportunity to look forward to some well-earned rest, relaxation and a bit of down time.
+Of course, when you head off on vacation it’s the opportunity for some well-earned rest, relaxation and a bit of down time that is uppermost in most people’s thoughts.
 However for the fitness focused among you, a couple of weeks completely devoid of any exercise are a guaranteed way to lose a lot of hard-earned fitness.

 By adopting this maintenance strategy, you can often find that on your return from your break, you actually make further improvements because your body has had the opportunity to fully repair; which is when fitness gains occur.